ben-simmons/dotfiles/README.md

 Made for mac and zsh.

-Credentials and private things go into `.extra`.
+Credentials and private things go into `extra`.

 ## Setup